dikshita-git/RP_Study-on-Ingress-and-its-security-IPv4-IPv6-/README.md

        1.4 Compare the applicability differences of these Ingress Controllers.

-       1.5 Compare the use-cases of the ecrtificates used above.
+       1.5 Compare the use-cases of the certificates used above.

 2. Test automatic certificate rotation on startup on atleast one of the aforementioned task.